keeeto/fodblog/_posts/2018-11-03-roast-veg-raman.md

 ---
 title: Autumn miso ramen
-tags: [soup, japan, noodle, lunch]
+tags: [soup, japan, noodle, lunch, recipies, fodmap]
 ---

 	Are still here in the rear, ayo, we don't need you